Trouvere/Friendly/README.md

     (for default it will be 'http://localhost:3000')

-    2.4 Put this content into the file
+    2.4 Put this content into the file (filling in the fields USER_DB, PASSWORD_DB, DB_PORT)

         SECRET = secret
         USER_DB =